goeiebook/creativelab/narrative.md

 ---

 Discovered counter intuitive ball behavior.
 If thrown down and forward at a sharp angle, under a low ceiling, the ball will bounce up and off the ceiling.
-But instead of continuing forward as expected, it will bounce back toward the thrower.
+But instead of continuing forward as expected, it will return toward the thrower.
 This is easily reproducible.
+It's wonderful.
 I spent quite a bit of time experimenting with angles, enjoying the surprise.
-The phenomenon appears related to the spin imparted when throwing a ball foward, but more study is necessary.
+The phenomenon appears due to the spin imparted when throwing a ball foward, but more study is necessary.

 ---

 As the number of prototypes increases, common code elements become apparent.
 For example, all the prototypes contain functions to access the localstorage structure.
 Those functions should be stored in a single reusable place.
 The most obvious solution is a dedicated snippet.
-But with that approach the snippet must be re-run whenever the page is reloaded.
-And that means rote right-click-run cycle is duplicated.
+But then snippet must be re-run whenever the page is reloaded.
+And as the number of components grows, the cycle of right-click-run becomes rote.
 It's time for an automated solution.

 The solution requires running a local server.
-The implementation is more complicated than expected.
+Implementing it is more complicated than expected.
+Several surprising stumbling blocks.
 Why am I going to all this trouble?
-Surely there something else more worthwhile.
+Surely time would be better spent elsewhere.
 And then the local server springs to life and serves without error.
 A thrill results.
-And, as an extra, third party libraries can be easily loaded.
-Like [tinycolor](https://bgrins.github.io/TinyColor/) and [smooth.js](https://github.com/osuushi/Smooth.js/).
+And, as a bonus, now third party libraries can be easily loaded.
+Such as [tinycolor](https://bgrins.github.io/TinyColor/) and [smooth.js](https://github.com/osuushi/Smooth.js/).

 This is the snippet that interfaces with the local server: